Our use of cookies

 Parking restrictions on my street

-Civil enforcement officers (CEOs) can only enforce streets where there are parking restrictions such as resident permits and yellow lines.
+Civil enforcement officers can only enforce streets where there are parking restrictions such as resident permits and yellow lines.

 The process for introducing parking restrictions is not short, but initially involves taking your proposal to your local councillor who, if supporting your case, can take it forward to the traffic team.

-Visit the traffic regulation orders page
+For further information see the traffic regulation orders page.

 Any such request has more chance of success if you have the support of your neighbours because although one person may want parking restrictions, others may oppose it.